artainmo/machine-learning/README.md

 #### DESCRIBE

 Describe function goes over each feature in data and looks at different analytical parameters:
--See if data is correct in terms of numbers, are there missing values?
+* See if data is correct in terms of numbers, are there missing values?
--See if data needs to be normalized?
+* See if data needs to be normalized?
 Big values or already small?
 Different features same scale?
 Alot of outliers?

-*Skewness, gives normal distribution of values or measure of symmetry, 0 is symmetrical, +0.5 / -0.5 moderately skewed, +1/-1 is highly skewed, skewed data indicates outliers in tail region.
+Skewness, gives normal distribution of values or measure of symmetry, 0 is symmetrical, +0.5 / -0.5 moderately skewed, +1/-1 is highly skewed, skewed data indicates outliers in tail region.

-*Kurtosis result high number means the dataset has lots of outliers, outliers can be good or not, if not they can be removed or min-max normalization can be used
+Kurtosis result high number means the dataset has lots of outliers, outliers can be good or not, if not they can be removed or min-max normalization can be used

 #### PAIRPLOT

 Pair-plot compares two features over the different classes, in a line plot and scatterplot:

--Scatterplots are useful to find correlations and homogeneity between two features.
+* Scatterplots are useful to find correlations and homogeneity between two features.
 If two features are homogenous, one of them has low predictive power and can be eliminated.

--Line plots are useful to find correlations between classes in one feature Features that are homogenous or have low variation over the classes are not interesting as they have low predictive power.
+* Line plots are useful to find correlations between classes in one feature Features that are homogenous or have low variation over the classes are not interesting as they have low predictive power.